Physician Resources

 Moonlighting or locum tenens work is an attractive option for gastroenterologists who want to gain more control over their schedules while supplementing their income.
 This flexibility helps gastroenterologists achieve better work/life balance while enhancing their income.

-Boost your earning power: How locums benefits your career — and your bottom line
+Boost your earning power: How locums benefits your career as a gastroenterologist

 Nearly half of gastroenterologists are happy with their pay